w3c/wot-testing/events/2022.06.Online/README.md

 ## Preparation
 Fady and McCool to do offline in prep for first call:
-- Organize instructions in appropriate README.md files and index
+- Organize instructions in appropriate README.md files and index (in email, copy here; example PR created)
-- Update template.csv for manual results
+- Update Implementation Report templates and provide links and instructions (McCool)

-- Update Implementation Report templates
+## Contributions

-## During Event
+TODO: More detailed intructions (McCool)

 To be done during event:
 - Capture input data
 - Generate results